Zauberfisch/react-static/README.md

   - [Introducing React-Static!
 How it works and why we built it!](https://www.youtube.com/watch?v=OqbJ5swVpDQ) (80 min)
   - [Using React-Static to replace create-react-app](https://youtu.be/1pBzh7IM1s8) (5 min)

-## Support, Community & Chat
+## Support & Community

 Need some help?
 Have a quick question?
-[Click here to sign up for the React-Tools spectrum community](https://spectrum.chat/react-static)!
-We are constantly answering questions, discussing features and helping each other out!
+Visit our GitHub [Discussions](https://github.com/react-static/react-static/discussions) where we are constantly answering questions, discussing features and helping each other out!

 ## Contributing, Issues & Bugs